New Zealand Economic Papers

 Special Issue Call for Papers

 This Special Issue of New Zealand Economic Papers will be devoted to addressing these questions using evidence based economic analysis.
-We welcome research on all aspects of this global economic problem, including its causes, consequences, and policy responses, as well as methodological approaches to its study and empirical analysis.
+We welcome research on all aspects of central banking, including its practices, challenges and the future.
+We welcome both national and international submissions.

 New Zealand Economic Papers is a fully peer-reviewed scholarly journal published by leading international publishers Taylor & Francis (under the Routledge imprint) on behalf of the New Zealand Association of Economists.
 The journal is indexed in leading international databases including EconLit, ABI/Inform and EBSCO.